Intensity Coding

 • An immutable object can’t be changed after it is created.

-Class Description Immutable
+Class Description Immutable or Mutable

-bool Boolean value Yes
+bool Boolean value Immutable

-int integer Yes
+int integer Immutable

-float floating-point number Yes
+float floating-point number Immutable

-tuple immutable sequence of object Yes
+tuple immutable sequence of object Immutable

-str character string Yes
+str character string Immutable

-frozenset immutable form of set class Yes
+frozenset immutable form of set class Immutable

 Python Immutable Data Types:¶